What Are Bots and Botnets?

 What Is A Bot and How Does It Work?

-A bot is a computer compromised through malware and can be remotely controlled by a threat actor.
-The attacker can then use the bot to launch more attacks or to bring it into a collection of controlled computers, known as a botnet.
-Bot is short for “robot” and originally had a positive association.
-The two main reasons cybercriminals create botnets are for financial gain and recognition.
-Bot herders gain notoriety among fellow cybercriminals by the number of infected computers they collect in their botnet.email malware
+A bot is a malware-compromised computer that a threat actor can remotely control.
+The bot can launch more attacks or be added to a collection of controlled computers called a botnet.
+The two main reasons cybercriminals create botnets are for financial gain and threat recognition.
+Bot herders gain notoriety among fellow cybercemail malwareriminals by the number of infected computers they collect in their botnet.

 The term “botnet” is a combination of “robot” and “network.”
 Botnet assembly typically occurs during the infiltration stage of a multi-layer scheme.
-The bots are a tool to automate mass attacks, such as data theft, server crashing, and malware distribution.
+The bots are a tool to automate mass spam attacks that result in data loss, crashing servers, or malware distribution.
 Botnets use your devices to scam other people without your knowledge.

 Botnets are designed to grow, automate, and speed up a hacker’s ability to carry out more significant attacks.
 One person or a small group of hackers can only carry out so many actions on their local devices, but attackers can acquire additional machines to leverage for a small price and a bit of time.
 A bot herder leads a collective of hijacked devices with remote commands that, once compiled, a herder uses to command programming for future attacks.